PolloDiablo/SENG-371-Project-1/Project 2 Plan.md

 2. <b>Graph Data</b> - Assuming you have setup AND populated the database (see #4), you can use this feature to create graphs.
 There are two primary graph types that you can create:
   - Track the variations in popularity of a single keyword over time
-  - Compare the occurences of multiple keywords over the entire time span
+  - Compare the occurences of multiple keywords over the entire time span As a time-saving feature, after you successfully create a graph, your current query parameters are stored to a data file.
+The next time you launch the application, each of the query fields will automatically be populated for you.
+This means, for example, that you would not need to enter the URL of your database each time you use the tool.
+Some of this data is also populated into panel 4.
 3. <b>Display Graphs</b> - This page provides a link to the folder where the graphs have been generated.
 4. <b>Data Scraper</b> - Assuming you have created the database as described in /docs/data.txt , this feature allows you to populate the database with data from Reddit.
 Given that it has to send a large number of queries to the Reddit API, acquiring this data may take a long time.

 <h2>Results of Experiment</h2>
-A number of sample charts have been uploaded which demonstrate what can be done with through the UI:
+A number of sample charts have been uploaded which demonstrate what can be done through the UI:

 Here is the resulting graph for the single keyword "Ahri" during 2014: